 I got my start at age nineteen, working on demo material for Freddie’s production company.
 We’d re-record the final versions if the demos were accepted and I later went to work with Freddie for about three years, playing bass for artists like

 – Was Freddie still writing for Motown Records when you started working with him?

 No, he wasn’t.
 His work with The Jackson 5 and Smokey Robinson was over by the late 60s.
 But he had another run of success in the 70s, leading up to my job at his company, MVP Productions.
-By the time we met, he’d already become famous for other things, like his work on the Saturday Night Fever soundtrack, and for writing Gloria Gaynor’s “I Will Survive “, which was a huge record.
-He had a studio complex in LA and went on to have success with some other artists before his run ended.
-So I got involved at the tail end of that and was a part of his latter successes in the 80s.
+By the time we met, he’d already become famous for other things like his work on the Saturday Night Fever soundtrack and for writing Gloria Gaynor’s “I Will Survive “, which was a huge record.
+He had a studio complex in LA and scored some hits with other artists before his 70s run ended.
+So I got involved at the tail end of that and was a part of his later successes in the 80s.

 – Was working with Freddie Perren a lucrative job?

 Absolutely; it made me quite a bit of money.
 The music industry in the early 80s operated by the book and many things were regulated by the unions.
 So I had a fixed rate for my work and got to a point where I was making two or three times that for a lot of sessions.
 It was a good time to be a young bass player in the industry.

 – You worked with Quincy Jones in the 80s.
 Can you tell me how the two of you met and how that relationship evolved?